DrewCording/TenTalkBot/README.md

 		NOTE: Autoclickers are bannable.
 Use at your own risk Note that there is no support to relog after the weekly update.
-You must manually restart Runelite mention.py - Turns @user@ into a proper Discord mention
+You must manually restart Runelite mention.py - Turns @user@ into a proper Discord mention logger.py - Logs all messages sent to the CC Clone bot with Discord ID Prevents people impersonating others to get them banned

 Discord commands
 	!hello - Hello!
 Use this to confirm the bot is connected to the server